Indiana University

 Displaying and downloading attachments

-When you receive an attachment in Mail, the application will attempt to display the attachment within the message for you whenever possible.
-To download and open a file you have received as an attachment, you may either drag the attachment from the message onto your desktop, or follow the steps below:
+Upon receiving an attachment, Mail will attempt to display it within the message for you whenever possible.
+To download and open a file you've received as an attachment, either drag the attachment from the message onto your desktop, or:

-1. With the message selected which contains the attachment(s), do one of the following:
+1. Select the message containing the attachment(s), and do one of the following:

-2. In the sheet that drops down, select the location where you would like the attachment(s) to be saved, then click Save.
+2. In the sheet that drops down, select the location where you'd like to save the attachment(s), and then click Save.